Schoolmaster snapper

-The schoolmaster snapper (Lutjanus apodus), is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
-It is found in the western Atlantic Ocean.
-Like other snapper species, it is a popular food fish.
+The schoolmaster snapper (Lutjanus apodus), is a species of marine ray-finned fish; a snapper belonging to the family Lutjanidae.
+It is found in the western Atlantic Ocean, and like other snapper species, it is a popular food fish.

 Taxonomy

-The schoolmaster snapper was first formally described in 1792 as Perca apoda by the German physician, naturalist and taxonomist Johann Julius Walbaum with the type locality given as the Bahamas.
+The schoolmaster snapper was first formally described in 1792 as Perca apoda by the German physician, naturalist, and taxonomist Johann Julius Walbaum with the type locality given as the Bahamas.
 Walbaum's description was based on an illustration which omitted the fish's pectoral fins, so he gave it the specific name apoda meaning "footless".

 Description

 The schoolmaster snapper has a moderately deep body which is robust and slightly compressed with a long. pointed snout and a large mouth.
 One of the upper pairs of canine teeth is clearly larger than back teeth in the lower jaw and can be seen when mouth is closed.
 The vomerine teeth are arranged in a chevron or crescent shaped patch with a line of similar teeth extending from the middle of the patch towards the rear.
 The preoperculum has a weakly developed incision and knob.
 This species has a protrusible upper jaw which is mostly covered by the cheek bone when the mouth is closed and both pairs of nostrils are simple holes.
 The dorsal fin is continuous with a slight incision separating the spiny part from the soft rayed part.
 The dorsal fin has 10 spines and 14 soft rays while the rounded anal fin contains 3 spines and 8 soft rays.
 The interior scale rows on back are parallel to lateral line.
 The caudal fin is slight emarginate or truncate.
 The pectoral fins are longer than the distance from longest point of the snout to tail edge of preopercle, reaching the level of anus.
 The color is olive gray to brownish on upper back and upper sides, with yellow to reddish mite around the head.
 The lower sides and belly are lighter; there is no dark lateral spot below the anterior part of soft dorsal fin.
 There are 8 narrow, light vertical bars on the side of the body which may be faded or absent in large adults.
 A solid or broken blue line runs beneath the eye; it may also disappear with growth.
 From the upper jaw to the tip of the fleshy opercle, the line is often broken into parts that resemble dashes and spots.
 The fin and tail is bright yellow, yellow green, or pale orange, and the snout contains blue stripes.
 This fish attains a maximum fork length of 79.1 cm, although 35 cm is more typical, and the maximum published weight is 10.8 kg.